fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

 ----------------------

 - **KDE Calculations** (ongoing)
-    The KDE rendering, even though almost complete, have the $n$ division, an important step, missing.
+    The KDE rendering, even though almost complete, have the $n$ division, an important step, missing, as this normalization allows colormaps to cover the whole range o values rendered.
 The lack of a float FBO made a big difference in the project, as the search for a functional implementation of it not only delayed the project, but it is vital for the correct calculations to work.

     For the last part, a workaround thought was to try an approach I later figured out is an old one, as it can be check in